1forh/zacharyminner.com/content/blog/2019-09-29-disable-taxonomy-term-list-pager-in-drupal-8.md

 ---
-title: Disable taxonomy term list pager in Drupal 8
+title: Disable taxonomy term pager in Drupal 8
 date: 2019-09-29T19:15:30.444Z
 description: >-
   In order to disable the pager on a taxonomy term list page, you can set the